yetamrra/spc-plugin/README.md

 Double-click the META-INF/MANIFEST.MF entry in the Package Explorer, then click the green Run arrow in the plugin editor that opens.
 This will launch a new copy of Eclipse with your plugin loaded.
+Once you've done this, a normal run configuration is created that will run your plugin without having the MANIFEST.MF file open.

 The plugin adds a new "Spoken Programming" menu and several corresponding toolbar buttons.
-To begin dictation, create a file with a .spk extension and click the "start dictation" button while that file is open in an editor.
+Before you can begin dictation, you need to add the "Spoken Programming" view by going to `Window -> Show View -> Other...` and finding it in the list.
+Then create a file with a .spk extension and click the "start dictation" button while that file is open in an editor.
 To stop dictation, say "stop listening" or click the "stop dictation" button.